Building Controllers¶

 Note

-Building separately from Choreonoid¶
+Building Separately from Choreonoid¶

-–shared (link as shared library)
+–shared (Link as shared library)

--L/usr/local/lib (add link path)
+-L/usr/local/lib (Add link path)

 Note

-Installing controllers¶
+Installing Controllers¶

-/usr/local/lib/choreonoid-x.x/simplecontroller (x.x corresponds to version numbers)
+/usr/local/lib/choreonoid-x.x/simplecontroller (x.x corresponds to the version number)

 Note